jasongrimes/jekyll-chapterbook/README.md

 Draft chapters are not listed in the table of contents, but they _are_ listed in the book outline.

+This enables a workflow in which you start with an outline of your book, made with empty draft chapters having just a `title` and maybe an `abstract`, ordered and grouped into parts as needed (and often changed, at first).

+Then you can flesh out the chapters over time, and when ready, remove the `.draft` from the file name so it appears in the book.

 ## Navigation